 Officiant

 Your officiant must be an ordained minister to legally perform your marriage.
-This can be a judge, clergy member, or an ordained friend or family member, or even your photographer if they’re ordained.
+This can be a judge, clergy member, or an ordained friend or family member, or even your photographer if they’re ordained (like I am!)

 Witnesses